-The Society has not, however, seen an abnormal decrease in membership numbers as a result of the pandemic, nor in any other sources of income, with the exception of advertising income from the forthcoming Journal, which is expected to be lower than in previous years.
+The Society has not, however, seen an abnormal decrease in membership numbers as a result of the pandemic, nor in any other sources of income.
+Advertising income from the 2020 Journal, which was expected to be lower than in previous years, was only slightly down on 2019.

-As a result of the likely absence of events until 2021, coupled with the fall in advertising income and the commitment to continue to award grants, the Society is expecting a deficit to be reported for the year ending 31 March 2021.
-However, as described in the Reserves Policy section in the Report of the Trustees, the Society has a level of reserves significantly higher than the minimum required and the Trustees are confident that these are more than adequate to guard against a deterioration in the Society's financial position over the next year.
+As a result of the absence of events in the year ended 31 March 2021, coupled with the commitment to continue to award grants, the Society has reported a deficit for the year ending 31 March 2021, as described in the Financial Review section of the Report of the Trustees.
+However, as described in the Reserves Policy of the same report, the Society has a level of reserves significantly higher than the minimum required and the trustees are confident that these are more than adequate to contain the deficit and to guard against any future deterioration in the Society's financial position.